The Team: New Models of Care

 In Scotland, Helen joined the ‘Scottish Collaboration for Public Health Research and Policy (SCPRHP)’ and led the ‘Later Life Working Group’ where she developed skills in reviewing and evidence synthesis.
 In 2014, she joined the NMAHP Research Unit at the University of Stirling, where she gained further experience in Implementation Science, working with the Scottish Improvement Science Collaborating Centre (SISCC).
 More recently, Helen has worked as a lecturer and researcher in Health and Social Care at the University of Stirling and Edinburgh Napier University.

-Research Associate - Nav Aujla
+Research Associate - Dr. Nav Aujla